-Shrouded in legend and mystery of Annie Palmer, the White Witch, the Rose Hall Great House is by far the most famous of Jamaica's Great Houses.
-As the years pass, it has become difficult to differentiate where reality begins to disolve into the shrouds of fantasy.
-What makes it particularly difficult is that story of Annie Palmer is not a complete fiction that overwrites history, instead, it builds on a foundation of reality that is stretched at the edges into the realm of fiction.
+Shrouded in legend and mystery, Annie Palmer, the White Witch, has made Rose Hall Great House the most famous of Jamaica's Great Houses.
+As the years pass, it has become difficult to differentiate where reality begins to dissolve into the shrouds of fantasy.
+What makes it particularly intriguing is that the story of Annie Palmer is not entirely fiction, but rather a tale built upon a foundation of reality, its edges blurring into fantasy.

-Sitting about 180ft above the shores of the Caribbean sea, Rose Hall commands an unobtructed view of the ocean located about 1/2 mile away.
-It is an imposing structure and hard to miss when traveling along the main road that connects Montego Bay to Ocho Rios.
-The grounds, located on the southside of the main road, are immaculately manicured quickly rising from the gates of the property up to the Great House.
+Sitting about 180ft above the shores of the Caribbean Sea, Rose Hall commands an unobstructed view of the ocean about 1/2 mile away.
+It is an imposing structure, hard to miss when traveling along the main road that connects Montego Bay to Ocho Rios, with immaculately manicured grounds rising quickly from the gates of the property up to the Great House.

 James Hakewill (1778 – 1843), an English born architect and engraver, created a compilation of twenty-one drawings and notes while living in Jamaica for approximately two years in 1820.
 His work was published as as book called "A Picturesque Tour of the Island of Jamaica", in 1825.
 His historical sketches and notes give a view of life in Jamaica in the years 1820 and 1821, and the following is what he said of Rose Hall.